-As a community builder, we have a leading role and engage in dialogue with parties inside and outside the port community to set things in motion and devise concrete solutions, to make the port area more efficient, safer and more sustainable.
+As a community builder, we have a leading role and engage in dialogue with parties inside and outside the port community to set things in motion and devise concrete solutions to make the port area more efficient, safer and more sustainable.

-Our values: daring, simplicity and connection
+Our values: connection, daring and simplicity

 Mission and vision